 Be sure to include your full (real) name, mailing address, and email address, synopsis, and publishing history.

-Every effort is made to respond within two to six weeks, although it may occasionally take longer.
+Every effort is made to respond within four to twelve weeks, although it may occasionally take longer.

 No hard copy submissions can be accommodated; hard copy submissions will be returned unopened.

 No simultaneous submissions.

 Do not send ZIP files.
 Do not send PDF files.

 If we’re interested in your query, we’ll ask for the full manuscript.

 All work must be solidly researched using primary references as a foundation.